jugechengzi/Rationalization-DR/Readme.md

 **We have provided some tips for you to better understand our code and build your method on top of it: [tips](https://github.com/jugechengzi/Rationalization-DR/edit/main/tips.pdf)**

-Please open an issue if you have any problems.
+Please open an issue if you have any questions or find any bugs.
+We will be grateful for your contribution.

 We would be grateful if you would star this repo before cloning it.